hacks-guide/Guide_Wii/_pages/en_US/dump-games.md

 ### Dumping a GameCube Disc

+Wii Family Editions, Wii minis, and the Wii U's vWii are not capable of dumping GameCube games.
+The Wii Family Edition can dump GameCube games if the disk drive is swapped with one made for an original model Wii.
+{: .notice--info}

 1. When prompted, select if your disc is an unlicensed Datel disc.
 If unsure, select `No`.

     ![](/images/homebrew/CleanRip/dateldisc.png)